-Last weekend I was in Washington, DC for a great American Diabetes Association Tour de Cure event and I had a chance to talk with a lot of athletes.
+At a recent Gran Fondo I had a chance to talk with a lot of athletes.
 I love working one-on-one with the athletes I personally coach, but I also love getting out of Colorado Springs to ride and interact with athletes of all ability levels at events around the country.
 I talk to a lot of athletes who are doing great things, but I also get more perspectives on the challenges, myths, and misconceptions that prevent people from moving forward with their fitness.
 On the plane back to Colorado, I boiled those perspectives down to four habits I believe are hurting a lot of people’s training.

 Everyone has a budget and we all have to make decisions about where to spend our money.
-A new set of aero wheels might save you 20 watts at 25mph, but if you’re already riding aero wheels then the incremental benefit of new ones will probably be even smaller.
-On the other hand, when I review performance reports with my coaches, I routinely see improvements of 30-50 watts at lactate threshold during a year.
+When I review performance reports with my coaches, I routinely see improvements of 30-50 watts at lactate threshold during a season.
 And weight losses of 10-20 pounds.
 For my money, more watts and less weight will improve your performance way more than any piece of equipment you can buy.
 It’s not just my personal bias toward coaching; the numbers prove my point.
 You can work with a CTS coach for 12 months for less than $2000, and if you look at it from a dollars-per-watt-gained perspective, I think coaching is the best value out there.

-So, this weekend here’s what I want you to do: Go out for a big adventure and use that late-summer fitness you have!
+So, here’s what I want you to do: Go out for a big adventure and use that late-summer fitness you have!
 When you get back, think about what you’re eating.
 Do you really need all of it, or are you overcompensating for the work you actually did?
-And while you’re relaxing, search for some new and exciting events you can take on this fall or in 2014.
+And while you’re relaxing, search for some new and exciting events you can take on this fall or in the next 12 months.
 My coaches and I will be here when you’re ready to take your performance to the next level!